Inspiration from 9,000 Miles Away

 It tells stories when the heart has more to say than words alone can hold.

 Like music that speaks beyond notes, food reaches places untouched by language.
-In that shared truth, I found my answer.
-The best way to tell this story was to let food be the pen and German’s journey the ink.
-Together, they shaped the book you now hold.
+In that shared truth, it felt right to let food be the pen and German’s journey the ink.
+Together, they became the book you now hold.

-Each dish in these pages weaves cultural insight with the life lessons I’ve learned.
-They reflect the soul of Macanese heritage – a cuisine shaped by movement, memory, and resilience.
-This book is an invitation to savor a distinctive cuisine and the stories it holds.
+Each dish in these pages weaves cultural insight with the life lessons I’ve learned, bearing the soul of Macanese cuisine – shaped by movement, memory, and resilience.
+This book invites you to savor that distinctive heritage and the stories it holds.

 I hope German’s journey, marked by perseverance and growth, inspires you as deeply as it inspired me.
 May his simple mantra stay with you, as it has stayed with me: “Be a little bit better today than yesterday.”

 Inspiration may drift like an untethered wind, but when it chooses to land, it roots us in places beyond imagination.
-This book is what emerges when it found me – a second chance guided by purpose and a deeper sense of who I am.
+This book is what emerges when it found me – a second chance.

 Wherever you are on your path, may these pages offer connection and gently carry you toward the person you are becoming.